 Update your marketing portfolio:

 create guidebooks for yourself to define the content properties you’re taking ownership of.
-These initial guides can be updated into remote-first work culture policies.
+The complete guide to building your personal brand can be updated into remote-first work culture policies.
 It is helpful in the event you’re hiring more people to help you run your brand.

 knowing what impression your audience has of you can help you develop success metrics for performance benchmarking.